strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 2. Type `My very first article with Strapi` in the **Description** field.
 3. Write a few lines in the **Content** field.
 If you're lacking some inspiration, just type `This is my first blog article with Strapi and using it feels like a breeze!`.
 4. Scroll down, pick a date in the **PublishedAt** field.
-5. Finally, add a picture in the **Image** field, either by drag & drop, or by selecting a file from the Strapi assets library or from your computer.
+5. Finally, add a picture in the **Image** field.
+You can do this either by drag & drop, or by selecting a file from the Strapi assets library.

 #### Choose an author and a category for your article

-In the sidebar on the right, choose your name in the **Author** dropdown.

-🥳 You have just signed your first article with Strapi.
+In the sidebar on the right, choose your name in the **Author** dropdown. 🥳 You have just signed your first article with Strapi.
 Take a few seconds to contemplate this historic moment!

 While there, you might also want to choose a **Category** for your article (or add your own) from the list.

 #### Turn your draft into a publication

 By default, your new article would be saved as a draft.
-But let's not be too shy, and publish it right away: from the **Status** dropdown at the bottom of the page, choose **published**.
+Let's not be too shy and publish it right away:

+1. From the **Status** dropdown at the bottom of the page, choose **published**.
-Finally, click on **Save** at the top of the window.
+2. Click on **Save** at the top of the window.

 ![Animated GIF to create an article](../assets/quick-start-guide/write_publish_article.gif)

+You've just created and published your first article, `Hello World!`.
+You can find it in the [_Collection Types > Articles_](http://localhost:1337/admin/plugins/content-manager/collectionType/application::article.article?page=1&pageSize=10&_sort=title:ASC) view.

-### Step 3: Update the Homepage
+### Step 3: Update the `Homepage` single type

 It's time to make this blog a bit more yours.

-#### Update the `Homepage` single type

 Navigate to [_Single Types > Homepage_](http://localhost:1337/admin/plugins/content-manager/singleType/application::homepage.homepage) in the left-hand menu.
+Let's edit this homepage:

 1. Hover the picture in the **ShareImage field** and click the **Edit** icon <Fa-PencilAlt />.
 2. Click on **Replace Media** and upload an image from your computer.
 This image will represent your blog when sharing an article on social medias.